Nationwide investments guide

 These investments are brought to you by Nationwide and provided by Aegon, our trusted third party provider.

-The value of your investment can go down as well as up so you may get back less than you originally invested.
+Investing is a long-term strategy and you should be comfortable with investing for at least 6 years.
+If you decide to invest, remember that the value of your investments can go down as well as up and you may get back less than you originally invested.

 About Nationwide investments